Highlights of History from The Whitehorse Star, 1900-1909

 - April 5, 1907: Lower Yukon river Nenana Indians are threatened to be extinguished as an "unknown" disease affects the community.
 Yet, no white living in the area seem to have been attacked by the disease.

-- May 10, 1907: William P. Grainger and Gilbert Joyce die on May 9 as result of a fire damp in a shaft of Copper King mine.
-It is Whitehorse's first mine disaster.
+- May 10, 1907: William P. Grainger and Gilbert Joyce died in a shaft at the Copper King mine on May 9th when they were overcome by gas from a fire lit to thaw ice.
+It was Whitehorse's first mine disaster.
+Read the article here.

 - May 10, 1907: The White Pass Hotel has undergone & wonderful transformation in the recent past due to the enterprise of Manager P. D. McMillan and the highly artistic skill of woodworkers, paperhangers, painters and decorators, traces of the delicate hands of artistic workmen being apparent in every room of the house.